AlectoSaeglopur/SCIENCE/1-ELE/Raspberry/Retropie_OS/README.txt

 >>> @TODO <<<

 1. investigate how to improve display visualization in terms of resolution, refresh-rate, etc (e.g. via "Display Options > Underscan").

-2a. investigate how to pack multiple .bin files for PSX games;
-2b. add BIOS for psx.
-[for both see here: https://retropie.org.uk/docs/Playstation-1/]

-3. investigate how to enable "pause" in arcade games.

-4. investigate how to add psp games (e.g. MotoGP): which folder? required additional packages?